 In the last blog we said that forgiveness is participating in something supernatural.
 It is a choice to be like God by depending on God for the grace to love those who have hurt and offended us.
 As we humble ourselves and are aware of the need for God’s mercy in our own lives, we are given the grace to forgive and stop the sin cycle.

 Today we want to outline the actual steps of the forgiveness process.

 Step 1.
 Put words to who and what exactly need to be forgiven and grieve the event.

-Having done that, ask yourself where does this offense land on the scale of 1-10?
+Having done that, ask yourself where does this offense land on the scale of 1 to 10?
 A “1” would be a minor offense while a “10” would be the worst thing possible.
 When you have determined where it lands, then grieve that hurt or loss in appropriate proportion to the offense.
 Face it.
 Feel it.
 Don’t minimize it.
 But also, be realistic about the size of the offense.
-10’s will probably take a lot more time and work to forgive than 1’s.
+Tens will probably take a lot more time and work to forgive than ones.

 Step 2.
 Realign your thinking and beliefs with the truth.

 This is probably the most crucial part of the process.
 If you are out of alignment here, you most likely will not be able to engage in genuine forgiveness.

 What truth are we talking about?
 The truth about your needs versus your desires.
 Humans often fail us in the area of our desires.
 They do have the power to deprive us of things that we care about—sometimes deeply care about.
 When they do that, it hurts pretty badly and it should.
 It is not weak to admit that.
 However, if we believe that others have the power to deprive us of what we most need to be a whole, godly person then we have given people too much power in our lives.

 What we most need in life to be whole, godly people is the love of God and whatever he, in his love, chooses to give us at any given time.
 No human can deprive us of that.
 Here's what the apostle Paul said in Romans 8:31–39: